christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

 4. Name it `stock_analyzer_app`.
 5. Save it where you want

-KLÄRUNG `OLI`: Step 5, Integration mit GITHUB<br>
-KLÄRUNG `OLI`: Headlines und Nummerierung

-### 1. App Workflow
+**II.
+Workflow of our final app**

+As you can see in the final app linked above, we will have to implement a variety of steps to obtain a good functionality.
+We can think of it as a *Financial Analysis Code Workflow* for our app.
-First we need to come up with an analysis.
-A Financial Analysis Code Workflow for our App.
-We have to think about how the user is going to interact with the app and integrate this analysis into it.
-We need to do accomplish the following steps:
+It determines how the user is going to interact with the app and what features are available.

+We need to accomplish the following steps in our analysis:

-1. Create a dropwdown list from that the user can select stock indices (DAX, S&P 500, DOW, NASDAQ100).
+1. Create a *dropwdown list* from that the user can select *stock indices* (DAX, S&P 500, DOW, NASDAQ100).
-2. Pull in the stock list from the selected stock index.
+2. Pull in the *stock list from the selected stock index*.
-3. The user will select 1 stock from the selected stock index.
+3. The user will *select one stock* from the selected stock index.
-4. The functionality is designed to pull the past 180 days of stock data.
+4. The functionality is designed to *pull the past 180 days of stock data*.
-5. Create an analysis button to start the analysis functions.
+5. Create an *analysis button* to start the analysis functions.
-6. Plot the analysis itself with ggplotly (timeseries visualization).
+6. *Plot* the analysis itself with ggplotly (timeseries visualization).
-7. We will implement 2 moving averages - short (fast) and long (slow)
+7. We will *implement two moving averages* - short (fast) and long (slow)
-8. Output an automated commentary, that indicates positive or negative trends based on the moving averages.
+8. Output an *automated commentary*, that indicates positive or negative trends based on the moving averages.
-9. Add sliders to adjust the analysis.
+9. Add *sliders* to adjust the analysis.
-10. Add a date range input field to adjust the default time frame.
+10. Add a *date range input field* to adjust the default time frame.

-Before you start an App, you should always have an analysis that you've completed.
+Before you start an app, you should always have an analysis that you've completed.
 It should be functioning separately from the web app.
-Let's start with that.
+Let's start with that before we implement the advanced features into our app.

 You can use the following template for your analysis.

-KLÄRUNG `OLI`: Detaillierung des tempaltes.
-Mehr input?

 <!-- DOWNLOADBOX -->
 <div id="header">Website</div>